 Figure 4.19.
-T1 Disconnect alerts in Run (left) and Standby (right)
+Disconnect alarm from Run (left) and alert from Standby (right)

-In Run, alerts are displayed across the full lower half of the display screen against a yellow background with the bath temperature display is partially obscured (See Figure 4.19 - Left).
-If an alert occurs in Run, the console will generally revert to Standby and an audible alarm tone will sound.
+In Run, alarms are displayed across the full lower half of the display screen against a yellow background with the bath temperature display is partially obscured (See Figure 4.19 - Left).
+If an alarm occurs in Run, the console will generally revert to Standby and an audible alarm tone will sound.
 The exception to this is that if you depress the prime switch during Run - no audible alarm will sound and the bath temperature display will not be obscured.

-In both Standby and Run, a message on the screen will indicate the action required to clear the alert.
+In both Standby and Run, a message on the screen will indicate the action required to clear the alarm or alert.